Gallipoli, Troy, & Pergamon

 Given the lack of progress and Ottoman counter-attack, withdrawal of forces back to the ships was considered, but determined impractical.
 Instead, the ANZAC forces were ordered to dig in and -within 24-hours- the military situation in Gallipoli resembled the very type of warfare in France the campaign was intended to relieve.

-5. Anzac Cove Epitaph
+5. ANZAC Cove Epitaph

 The primarily British and French landings at Cape Helles, at the southern end of the peninsula, also went poorly and they, too, were stuck in entrenched positions.
 These southern landings represented the primary thrust of the campaign, and their stalling left the ANZAC troops precariously wedged between higher ground controlled by the Ottomans and the sea.
 Throughout May, in particular, the Ottomans repeatedly attempted to drive the ANZACs off the peninsula, but failed at the cost of horrific casualties.